Racso/playground-graph-basics/markdowns/basics.md

 This short playground will give you some fundamentals about graph theory: What graphs, nodes and edges are, and how can they be used to model information and solve problems.

+Want to help with more content or fixing a mistake?
+[Find this Playground in Github!](https://github.com/Racso/playground-NpnXDluI)

 # Prerequisites
 * None.